-It has been my privilege to represent the Commandery-in-Chief on various occasions at gatherings in my own Division; I also had the honor of attending the great reception given to our Commander-in-Chief at Philadelphia, the reception at Boston given to the President of our Auxiliary and the annual Lincoln Day banquet given by the Pennsylvania Division.
-I attended the Encampment of my own State of Connecticut and also those of Vermont, Maine, New York and New Jersey, having the honor of installing the newly elected officers of the Vermont Division.
+It has be privilege to represent the Commandery-in-Chief on various o asions at gatherings in my own Division; I also had the 1 or attending the great reception given to our de fiel at Philadelphia, the reception at Boston given to e President of our Auxiliary and the annual Lincoln Day banquet given by the Pennsylvania Division.
+I attended the Encampment of my State of Connecticut and also those of Vermont, Maine, New Jersey, having the honor of installing the new ly elected officers of the Vermont Division.

-There is something radically wrong in a method of selecting dates for the various State Encampments that allows those of Maine, Illinois and Pennsylvania to be called on the same days of the same month.
-It is the desire of every Division and it is for the best interests of the Order that its highest officer, the Commander-in-Chief, should be present at its annual Encampment.
-This is obviously impossible under our present system, or lack of system, and I trust some means may be found to improve matters in that respect.
+of installing the netroy radically wrong in a method of selecting dates for the ar State Encampments that allows those of Mame, Illinois a Pennsylvania to be called on the same days of the same ot It is the desire of every Division and it is for the best interes the Order that its highest offithe Commander-in-Chief, present at annual Encamp e viously impossible under our present system, or lack of system, and I trust some means may be found to improve matters in that respect.

-At the National Encampment held at Niagara Falls last year a committee was appointed to consider the State of the Order and this committee will report to the coming Encampment.
+At the National Encampment held at Niagara Falls 1 year a committee was appointed to consider the State of the Order and this committee will report to the coming Encamp ment.
 It would, therefore, be out of place for me to comment on some matters that I could otherwise refer to, but I may be permitted to speak of a few things in a general way.
-Our Order, in its system and methods, was copied from, and has largely followed the Grand Army of the Republic.
+Our Order in its system and methods, was copied from, and has largely followed the Grand Army of the Republic.
 This was proper and as it should be, but is it not time we recognized the fact that there is a fundamental difference in the plan of the two organizations and that this calls for a difference in methods.